objectionary/jeo-maven-plugin/README.md

 }
 ```

-will have the following set of instructions after compilation (`javap -v Bar`
+It will have the following set of instructions after compilation (as shown
-output):
+by `javap -v Bar` output):

 ```
 0: iload_1